moka-guys/dnanexus_multiqc/README.md

 ## What does this app do?
 This app runs MultiQC to generate run wide QC using the outputs from Picard CalculateHsMetrics, MarkDuplicates and CollectMultipleMetrics and FastQC

-This app uses the latest release of MultiQC  (from https://github.com/ewels/MultiQC )
+This app uses a release of MultiQC  from https://github.com/moka-guys/MultiQC

 ## What are typical use cases for this app?
 This app should be performed after each run.
 It can be run automagically using the --depends-on flag or manually.